-As of May 2019, the City is in the process of updating the General Plan.
+The City is in the process of updating the General Plan.
 In December 2017, the City presented the updated draft of the General Plan ("Proposed Revised General Plan").
 The Planning Commission transmitted the draft to the City and County of Honolulu Council ("Council") in April 2018.
-As of May 2019, the Council has not taken it up for reading.

-Among the Proposed Revised General Plan's objectives is to ensure the long-term viability and continued productivity of agriculture on O'ahu.
+Among the Proposed Revised General Plan's objectives is to ensure the long-term viability and continued productivity of agriculture on Oʻahu.
 See Proposed Revised General Plan § The Economy.
-The designation of the Property as IAL is consistent with this objective and it will further the implementing policies as it will (1) help to ensure the continuation of agriculture as an important component of O'ahu's economy, (2) encourage active use of high-quality agricultural land for agricultural purposes, (3) preserve agricultural land with high productivity potential, (4) contribute toward lessening the urbanization of agricultural land located outside the City's growth boundaries and (5) encourage investment to improve and expand agricultural infrastructure, such as irrigation systems, agricultural processing centers and distribution networks.
+The designation of the Property as IAL is consistent with this objective and it will further the implementing policies as it will (1) help to ensure the continuation of agriculture as an important component of Oʻahu's economy, (2) encourage active use of high-quality agricultural land for agricultural purposes, (3) preserve agricultural land with high productivity potential, (4) contribute toward lessening the urbanization of agricultural land located outside the City's growth boundaries and (5) encourage investment to improve and expand agricultural infrastructure, such as irrigation systems, agricultural processing centers and distribution networks.
 See id.

 (iii) Sustainable Communities Plans.
 The City Sustainable Communities Plans are policy documents that guide more detailed zoning maps and regulations and public and private sector investment decisions.
-The island of O'ahu is organized into eight community plan regions.
+The island of Oʻahu is organized into eight community plan regions.